cabforum/code-signing/docs/CSBR.md

 #### 6.2.7.4 Subscriber Private Key protection and verification

+[EDITOR: This one seems odd.
+We're in a subsection of CSBR 6.2, and we're referencing BR 6.2.
+Meanwhile there are subsections that actually define the content.
+I'm leaving in this content so it's open for discussion, however my suggestion is to remove the paragraph completely and rely on the subsections.]

 The requirements in BR Section 6.2 apply equally to Code Signing Certificates.

 ##### 6.2.7.4.1 Subscriber Private Key protection